JulienBlasco/consumption-taxes/docs/index.md

 ## Paper and Citation
 Our project is currently published in the LIS Working Paper Series.
 You may cite it as:
-> Blasco J., Guillaud E., Zemmour M. (2019) ["Consumption Taxes and Income Inequality: An International Perspective with Microsimulation"](http://www.lisdatacenter.org/wps/liswps/785.pdf), _LIS Working Paper Series_, No. 785.
+> Blasco J., Guillaud E., Zemmour M. (2020) ["Consumption Taxes and Income Inequality: An International Perspective with Microsimulation"](http://www.lisdatacenter.org/wps/liswps/785.pdf), _LIS Working Paper Series_, No. 785.

 You are free to use the datasets we provide here, but please cite them as:
-> Blasco J., Guillaud E., Zemmour M., _Consumption Taxes Data_, http://julienblasco.github.io/consumption-taxes, October 2020.
+> Blasco J., Guillaud E., Zemmour M., _Data on the Impact of Consumption Taxes on Income Inequality_, https://doi.org/10.5281/zenodo.4291984, October 2020.

 ## Data